Building Defence-Ready Project Teams

 2. Structured Offsite Coaching Sessions

-CTOC introduced complementary fortnightly coaching sessions focused on:
+CTOC introduced fortnightly coaching sessions focused on:

 • Targeted skill development (planning, risk, communication, and governance)